 The North Carolina mountains offer some of the best sights in the state, so it’s no surprise that homeowners love the area for its peaceful and stunning natural surroundings.
 However, many homes in this mountainous region sit on sloping lands with subtle to drastic drops in their front or backyards.

-These slopes prove to be a challenge to homeowners, especially when it comes to managing stormwater runoff and soil erosion and keeping their yards beautiful and maintained.
+These slopes prove to be a challenge to homeowners when trying to keep their yards beautiful and maintained.
 But having a sloped lot doesn’t mean you need to skip out on a tidy, functional, and eye-catching yard.
 This is precisely what hardscaping is for!

 How to Hardscape a Sloped Yard in the North Carolina Mountains

-Hardscaping is prevalent in this area of North Carolina because it helps homeowners combat common yard issues like erosion and flooding while intertwining the best of what the area’s natural landscape has to offer.
+Hardscaping is prevalent in this area of North Carolina because it helps homeowners combat common yard issues while intertwining the best of what the area’s natural landscape has to offer.
 Here are some ideas to make your sloped yard pretty and practical with hardscaped elements: